economicalstories/april/README.md

    - CSV file with all raw responses
    - Text summary with statistics
    - Visualization showing support rates across languages

-### Interactive Visualization

-For a more dynamic exploration of the results, we've created an interactive visualization:

-- Interactive dashboard: `universal_basic_income_interactive_20250302_220913.html`

-This standalone HTML file contains an interactive stacked bar chart showing support and opposition percentages across all tested languages.
-Hover over any bar to see example arguments for or against the policy in that specific language.

-**How it was created:** The interactive visualization was developed by providing Claude 3.7 Sonnet with the raw data from our CSV analysis file and static PNG visualization.
-Through several iterative refinements, we transformed this into a standalone HTML file using Plotly.js for visualization, with all data embedded directly in the file.
-This allows for a rich interactive experience without requiring any external dependencies or server connections.

-To view the interactive visualization, simply open the HTML file in any modern web browser.
-The visualization works well on both desktop and mobile devices.

 ## Methodology